Please confirm topic selection

 • indications

-• fracture on plain film
+• fracture on plain films

-• neurologic deficit in lower extremity
+• neurologic deficit in the lower extremity

 • inadequate plain films